shanzhenren/kbcom18/2-schedule.md

 # Schedule (TBD)

-A preview of the workshop schedule is as follow:
+A preview of the workshop schedule is coming soon.